Yankees vs. Astros Player Props Betting Odds

 Torres Stats

-- Torres has 105 hits with 16 doubles, two triples, 16 home runs and 39 walks.
+- Torres has collected 107 hits with 16 doubles, two triples, 16 home runs and 40 walks.
 He has driven in 45 runs with nine stolen bases.

 Torres Recent Games